Richard Sherman (American football): Personal life

-Personal conduct incident
+Legal issues

 On July 14, 2021, Sherman was arrested in Redmond, Washington and initially booked on suspicion of burglary domestic violence, a felony charge which was later dropped.
-Sherman's charges were later updated to include 5 misdemeanors: second-degree criminal trespass and malicious mischief in the third degree, both with a domestic violence designation, as well as resisting arrest, driving while under the influence, and reckless endangerment of roadway workers.
+Sherman's charges were later updated to include five misdemeanors: second-degree criminal trespass and malicious mischief in the third degree, both with a domestic violence designation, as well as resisting arrest, driving while under the influence, and reckless endangerment of roadway workers.
 Sherman required stitches on his ankle as a result of the officer's deployment of a police dog to subdue him.
 He was treated at a hospital prior to being taken to jail.
 Sherman was booked into the King County Correctional Facility in Seattle just after 6am on July 14, 2021.
 Sherman was denied bail on the day of his arrest.
 On July 15, 2021, the King County judge ordered Sherman released on his own recognizance.
 The NFL reportedly activated its emergency Domestic Violence protocols and opened an investigation into the matter to determine appropriate discipline for Sherman on July 14, 2021.

 In a March 2022 plea bargain, Sherman pleaded guilty to first-degree negligent driving, second-degree criminal trespass, and speeding in a roadway construction zone.
 Sherman was placed under court supervision for up to two years and ordered to pay $2,500 in court fees, but serve no additional jail time.
 He was also ordered to pay restitution to his father-in-law, with the amount to be determined at a later date, and to the Department of Transportation.
 In addition, Sherman was ordered to undergo 16 hours of community service along with a DUI course.

+On February 24, 2024, Sherman was arrested in Seattle for suspicion of DUI.